Russian e-commerce giant Ozon preparing for US IPO by end of 2020, beginning of 2021

 According to Data Insight, the Russian e-commerce market will expand 44% y/y in 2020 to RUB2.5 trillion ($31.8bn), RUB300bn of which is due to incremental gains associated with COVID-19.
 This effect is likely to be a long-lasting one due to the inflow of new customers into online retail, the bulk of which will likely keep shopping online, increasing the frequency of orders and the rapid development of e-grocery services.

-“The Russian e-commerce market could grow by a 2020-24E compound average growth rate (CAGR) of 33% to over RUB7 trillion in 2024E,” says Levitov.
+“The Russian e-commerce market could grow by a 2020-24E compound average growth rate (CAGR) of 33% to over RUB7 trillion in 2024E,” says Sova Capital.
 “We think that OZON, being the second largest multi-category e-retailer in Russia, is well positioned to benefit from these trends due to its rapid marketplace development (already over 50% in GMV reached in June) and the expansion of its logistics and fulfilment capabilities.”